-Audi relies on conserving resources and protecting the environment – and this can only be accomplished with a dedicated workforce.
+Audi is committed to conserving resources and protecting the environment – and this can only be accomplished with a dedicated workforce.
 One example is the Ingolstadt site.

-When employees have an idea for conserving resources in their work area, it is noted on the “green list.”
+Audi can credit the dedicated actions of its employees for much of the progress made in achieving efficiency and resource conservation.
+When employees have an idea for conserving resources in their work area, it is entered into the “green list”.
 Ideas generated within the energy-saving teams are also recorded there.
-In these teams, ideas are discussed openly, and this is where they get their support for practical implementation in production.
+Here the ideas are discussed openly, and this is where they get their support for practical implementation in production.
 All employees have the opportunity to present their proposals directly to management.

-In mechanically processing brake discs in a turning process, dust and heat are generated.
+Such an idea was implemented in what is called a turning process.
+The mechanical machining of brake discs generates dust and heat.
 “We no longer blow the hot air outside,” stresses Reinhard Mayershofer, a technical specialist in brake disc production.
-“What was exhaust air we have now converted to recirculated air, and we utilize the heat from the turning process to heat the production hall,” adds his colleague Bernhard Kerner.
-By converting the facility to recirculation operation, around 582,000 kWh of valuable energy is saved annually.
+“What was exhaust air previously we have now converted to recirculated air, and we utilise waste heat from the turning process to heat the production hall,” adds his colleague Bernhard Kerner.
+Converting the facility to operate with recirculated air has resulted in annual savings of around 582,000 kWh of valuable energy.

-Vehicle bodies get their corrosion protection in a process known as cathodic dip coating.
-To ensure that the paint material retains its quality, the dipping bath is fully recirculated once an hour.
+Another example: vehicle bodies get their corrosion protection in a process known as cathodic dip coating.
+To ensure that the paint material retains its quality, the dipping bath is fully recirculated once per hour.
 “The pumps must run continuously for this,” explains Erich Deinböck, production group leader in the paint shop.
 During production downtimes, a lower rate of recirculation suffices.
 Deinböck: “We now use frequency inverters to reduce the rotational speed of the pumps.
 This lets us save around 24,000 kWh of electricity annually.”